This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 "HFEEDBACK Table" in Oracle Text Result Tables for more information about the structure of the explain table.

-calls.
+Specify whether feedback_table is shared by multiple HFEEDBACK calls.
 Specify 0 for exclusive use and 1 for shared use.
 Default is 0 (single-use).

-When you specify 0, the system automatically truncates the feedback table before the next call to HFEEDBACK
+When you specify 0, the system automatically truncates the feedback table before the next call to HFEEDBACK.

 When you specify 1 for shared use, this procedure does not truncate the feedback table.
-Only results with the same feedback_id
+Only results with the same feedback_id are updated.
+When no results with the same feedback_id exist, new results are added to the feedback table.

-Specify a value that identifies the feedback results returned by a call to HFEEDBACK
+Specify a value that identifies the feedback results returned by a call to HFEEDBACK when more than one HFEEDBACK call uses the same shared feedback table.
+Default is NULL.

 Specify the name of the index partition to query.